Note: The opinions expressed in this post are my own, and I did not receive any compensation for this review.

 When the COVID-19 lockdown started, people began looking for ways to pass the time, as many of us cannot go to school or work.
 Some people decided to look for ways to “glow up” during quarantine and fitness bloggers on Youtube became the latest sensation – the biggest of them being Chloe Ting, as the #ChloeTingChallenge trended worldwide on social media.

 I decided to go on a different route.
-OK, not that I needed to lose weight and inches, and I for sure needed the glow up.
+OK, not that I did not need to lose weight and inches, and I for sure needed the glow up.
 That will come later during the quarantine, but my ultimate goal was to level up my language learning.
 That’s why I came up with a language learning plan during this period.

 I initially wrote that I will work on the Language Transfer Complete Spanish course, but a couple of weeks after this decision, I found out about El Metodo by Peter Hanley on Udemy.
 My company has a corporate Udemy account, and we can take many courses for free.
 I saw this one, and out of curiosity, I tried a few lessons.
 I felt it was like Language Transfer but slower, and I ended up loving it, so I decided to pause LT and study with El Metodo for the time being.